dylanballback/ODriveCan/docs/database/database.md

-## Create a custom user defined table and add data to it.
+## Custom user defined table and add data to it

-### Simple Example:
+## Simple Example:

 This is an example of how to create your own table inside the database to store custom data.
 In this example I am creating a new table called `pid_parameters` and adding the columns `kp`, `ki`, `kd`, and `remarks`.
 I will be using this table to keep track of my PID constants set for each trial along with any additional comments/remarks I want to add.

 The `trial_id` will automatically be added to the table as a foreign key to link this data to its corresoponding data in the `ODriveData` table.

 ```python
 import pyodrivecan